Idiopathic interstitial pneumonias are interstitial lung diseases that have no known cause and that affect the lungs similarly.

 The chest x-ray is distinctive with features that appear similar to an extensive pneumonia, with both lungs showing widespread white patches.
 The white patches may seem to migrate from one area of the lung to another as the disease persists or progresses.
 Computed tomography (CT) may be used and sometimes confirms the diagnosis.
 Often, the findings are typical enough to allow doctors to make a diagnosis without ordering additional tests.

-In other cases, to confirm the diagnosis, doctors do a lung biopsy using a bronchoscope (see Diagnosis of Lung Disorders: Bronchoscopy).
+In other cases, to confirm the diagnosis, doctors do a lung biopsy using a bronchoscope (see see Bronchoscopy).
 Many times, a larger sample is needed and must be removed surgically.